kawu/earley-facile/README.md

 ##### Print

-You can immediatelly check if `axiom` has modified the underlying chart:
+You can immediatelly check if `axiom` has modified the underlying chart by using the `print` command:
 ```
 > print 0
 <0> ("S" ->  * "NP" "VP", 0, 0)
 >
 ```
-The `print` command takes one argument, which represents the ID of the column of the chart you would like to see.
+The `print` command takes one argument -- the ID of the column of the chart you want to inspect.

 ##### Process

-The key operation of the parser is implemented by the `process` command, which takes an ID of the chart item and considers wheter any of the three inference rules of the Earley algorithm can apply to this item.
+The key operation of the parser is implemented by the `process` command, which takes the ID of the chart item and considers wheter any of the three inference rules of the Earley algorithm can apply to this item.
 In the example below, only prediction can be applied w.r.t. item `0`.
 ```